LiveAQuietLife/obsidian-hold-course/README.md

 **Legend:** The top of the calendar shows a color key — lectures listed by class, assignments listed by type (Reading, Writing, Discussion, Project, Exam, Other).
 Exams from the Exams tab appear in their own color.

 **Class filter:** Use the **All classes** dropdown at the bottom to narrow the calendar to a single class.

+**Show filter:** Narrow the calendar by item kind — **All**, **Lectures**, **Assignments**, or **Exams**.

+**Type filter:** Appears once the Show filter is narrowed to Assignments, letting you further narrow to a single assignment type (Reading, Writing, Project, Discussion, Other).

+**Meeting time on lecture entries:** When a class's schedule fields are filled in (meeting days, start/end time, start/end date) and a lecture falls on a matching day, the calendar shows that meeting time directly on the lecture entry in both week and month view.

 **Day detail:** Click any day to open a popover listing every item scheduled for that date, each labeled with its type and class.
 Click any item in the popover to view its full detail screen.